MechanicalDragon0687/BAX/makebax/README.md

  - `output.bax` is the path to the BAX file that will be created.

- - `s` sets the block size. `n` is the number of frames that are processed in one go.
-The higher the number, the more memory is used on runtime.
+ - `s` sets the block size. `n` is the number of frames that are processed per iteration.
+The higher the number, the more memory is used on runtime (and the less often disk accesses are required).
+Defaults to 48.

  - `c` sets the compression level.
-Values of `l` higher than 9 invoke the HC which takes considerably longer time than lower compression.
+Should be between 1 (lowest) and 16 (highest).
+Defaults to 6.

  - `b` sets the background color. `bg_color` should be the 16-bit integer representation of an RGB565 color.
 Defaults to zero (black).
+Refer to [this site](http://www.barth-dev.de/online/rgb565-color-picker/) for more information.

  - `a` sets the Author string.
 It doesn't affect the player at all, but it's nice to include some metadata.
 Maximum length is 32 ASCII characters (or as much UTF-8 fits in there).